Understanding Acupuncture

 The World Health Organization and the National Institute of Health endorse it as a healing modality.

 Acupuncture is shown to improve health in modern research with fewer undesirable side effects than many western medicines or drastic surgical treatments.
-Research demonstrates acupuncture can promote circulation, increase anti-inflammatory steroids, balance hormones, stimulate our body to release various neurotransmitters such as serotonin (contributing to a sense of well-being) and endorphins (producing analgesia, pain relieving).
+Research demonstrates acupuncture can promote stem cell regeneration of tissue, improves circulation, increase anti-inflammatory steroids, balance hormones, stimulate our body to release various neurotransmitters such as serotonin (contributing to a sense of well-being) and endorphins (producing analgesia, pain relieving).

 Do you know what you're doing?
 Absolutely.